civican/legisinfo/44-1/bills/C-59/bill_text.md

   **(1)** Subsection 110(2) of the Act is replaced by the following:

-    **(2)** Subject to sections 111 and 113, this Part applies in respect of a proposed acquisition of any of the assets in Canada **and, if any, outside Canada**, of an operating business if the aggregate value of **the** assets **in Canada**, determined as of the time and in the manner that is prescribed, or the gross revenues from sales in, from or **into** Canada generated from **all the** assets **proposed to be acquired**, determined for the annual period and in the manner that is prescribed, would exceed the amount determined under subsection (7) or (8), as the case may be.
+    **(2)** Subject to sections 111 and 113, this Part applies in respect of a proposed acquisition of any of the assets in Canada and, if any, outside Canada, of an operating business if the aggregate value of the assets in Canada, determined as of the time and in the manner that is prescribed, or the gross revenues from sales in, from or into Canada generated from all the assets proposed to be acquired, determined for the annual period and in the manner that is prescribed, would exceed the amount determined under subsection (7) or (8), as the case may be.

   **(2)** Subparagraph 110(3)(a)(ii) of the Act is replaced by the following:

-    the gross revenues from sales in, from or **into** Canada, determined for the annual period and in the manner that is prescribed, generated from **all the** assets **that are owned by the corporation or by entities controlled by that corporation** would exceed the amount determined under subsection (7) or (8), as the case may be; and
+    the gross revenues from sales in, from or into Canada, determined for the annual period and in the manner that is prescribed, generated from all the assets that are owned by the corporation or by entities controlled by that corporation would exceed the amount determined under subsection (7) or (8), as the case may be; and

   **(3)** Section 110 of the Act is amended by adding the following after subsection (3):